ericphanson/MajorizationExtrema.jl/README.md

 ...
 ```

-This allows the computation of local bounds of Schur concave or Schur convex functions on probability distributions around a specific distribution.
+The existence of majorization minimizer and maximizers allows the computation of local bounds of Schur concave or Schur convex functions on probability distributions around a specific distribution; `localbound` is provided as a convenience function for this.
 For example,

 ```julia
 using MajorizationExtrema